CityOfPhiladelphia/vue-sso/README.md

   signInOnlyPolicy: "B2C_1A_AD_SIGNIN_ONLY", // This is the city employees signing only policy.
   resetPasswordPolicy: 'B2C_1A_PASSWORDRESET' // Default password reset policy
   dontHandleRedirectAutomatically: [Boolean], // If false, you will have to trigger the handleRedirectPromise function yourself.
-  signInAction: 'auth/authenticate', // Store action to be executed after obtaining the token.
-It pass over the token as a sole parameter.
+  signInAction: 'signIn', // Store action to be executed after obtaining the token.
+It passes over the authentication response object as a payload, this one holds the authentication token.
-  signOutAction: 'auth/signOut', // Store action to be executed before loging out redirection.
+  signOutAction: 'signOut', // Store action to be executed before loging out redirection.
 No paramters are pass over the action.
   forgotPasswordAction: null, // Store action that is executed after the reset password flow.
   errorHandler: null, // Store action to handle all non-catched-by-default errors.
   debug: [Boolean], // If true, the library will log a lot of information into the console.
 Use this on true only for development.